pypa/setuptools/docs/userguide/ext_modules.rst

 .. important::
-   All files used to compile your extension need to be available on the system in the moment setuptools builds your project, so please make sure to include some documentation on how users can obtain operating system level dependencies (e.g. compilers and external binary libraries/artifacts).
+   All files used to compile your extension need to be available on the system when building the package, so please make sure to include some documentation on how developers interested in building your package from source can obtain operating system level dependencies (e.g. compilers and external binary libraries/artifacts).

    You will also need to make sure that all auxiliary files that are contained